||A nationwide €9 monthly pass for local and regional public transportation is now available.

 to both members and non-members.
 In fact, ADAC claims to provide

-these "yellow angels" is free, but you will have to pay for parts or
+help from these "yellow angels" is free, but you will have to pay for

-If you are using a rental car, contact the rental agency for roadside assistance.
+you are using a rental car, it's best to contact the rental agency

-are, like most other things Teutonic, excellent in quality.
+maps are, like most other things Teutonic, excellent in quality.
 The

 best maps are from Hallwag (the German franchise of Rand McNally) and

 the ADAC auto club.
 The RV Verlag Euro-City series of city and metro

 maps is excellent (each map seems to be almost as big as the city

-itself!).

-Michelin also publishes a competent collection of regional and city
+itself!)
+Michelin also publishes a competent collection of regional and

 more than adequate in scope and detail.

-traffic and parking laws, and signs and signals are covered in detail the
+traffic and parking laws, and signs and signals are covered in detail

 has the world's 12th largest road network-- pretty amazing for such a